 Among the earliest example of these sentiments filtering into popular culture were two characters invented by comedian Harry Enfield, Wayne and Waynetta Slob.
 First appearing in 1990, they could be regarded as “proto-chavs”: feckless, foul-mouthed, benefit-dependent and filthy.
 When Waynetta (a “nightmare prole”, according to one journalist in 1997) becomes pregnant, for example, the couple debate calling their unborn child “Ashtray”.
 Even today, the media enthusiastically use Waynetta Slob as a template.
 “Rising toll of ‘Waynettas’ with three times as many women signing onto sickness benefits under New Labour’ screamed one recent Daily Mail headline.
 Underneath a photo of a greasy-looking Waynetta Slob holding her baby was the thoughtful caption: “The type of people mocked by Harry Enfield’s character Waynetta Slob have [sic] increased.”

 Those labelled “chavs” have frequently been ridiculed for failing to meet lofty middle-class standards in what they wore, or how they ate.
 Celebrity chef Jamie Oliver was rightly applauded for his crusade to bring healthy food to the British school dinner menu.
 But it was a campaign marred by tut-tutting at the eating habits of the lower orders.
 On his Channel 4 programme, Oliver referred to parents who failed to sit around a table for dinner as “what we have learned to call ‘white trash’”.
 Indeed, his TV series Jamie Oliver’s School Dinners focused on poor estates where mothers struggled to feed their kids with what little money they had.
-Jonathan Ross asked him on BBC1: “Well, do you ever think that some people shouldn’t be allowed to be parents?
-Like people from council estates?”
+Jonathan Ross joked to him about people living on council estates on his TV show: “Do you think we should put something in the water supply, stop some people having children in future?”
 It was a ‘joke’ met with cheers.